torbbang/vrnetlab/cisco/cat9kv/README.md

 The UADP and Q200 use the same .qcow2 image.
 The default image created is the UADP image.

+> It is possible to tag the UADP and Q200 builds separately by prefixing the version in the filename.
+For example: `cat9kv_prd.Q200-x.y.z.qcow2` or `cat9kv_prd.UADP-x.y.z.qcow2`

 To configure the Q200 image or enable a higher throughput dataplane for UADP; you must supply the relevant `vswitch.xml` file.
 You can place that file in this directory and build the image.

 > You can obtain a `vswitch.xml` file from the relevant CML node definiton file.